mensah-j/portfolio/posts/real-representations-and-the-frobenius-schur-indicator/post.md

 \rho_V(g)(e_j \otimes 1) = \rho_W(g)e_j \otimes 1 = \sum_{i = 1}^{n} [\rho_W(g)]_{ij} e_i \otimes 1,
 $$

 and the matrix elements of $\rho_W(g) \colon W \to W$ are all real.
 In particular, the character of a complex representation defined over $\mathbb{R}$ will be real-valued.
 However, it is not the case that every real-valued character is defined over $\mathbb{R}$.
-As we will shortly see, complex representations with a quaternionic structure also have real-valued characters despite not being defined over $\mathbb{R}$; for this reason we also call such representations _pseudoreal_. <span class="bg-yellow-100">To distinguish between these types of representations, we can use the Frobenius-Schur indicator to determine when a complex representation $V$ has a real-valued character, and if it arises from a real or quaternionic structure on $V$</span>.
+As we will shortly see, complex representations with a quaternionic structure also have real-valued characters despite not being defined over $\mathbb{R}$; for this reason we also call such representations _pseudoreal_.
+To distinguish between these types of representations, we can use the Frobenius-Schur indicator to determine when a complex representation $V$ has a real-valued character, and if it arises from a real or quaternionic structure on $V$.

 <div class="border border-black pt-4 pl-4 pr-4 pb-4 mb-8">